lozukka/learning-javascript/README.md

 After AI:
 - I added !isNaN(input) to validation.
 I know I don't needed it because the form input type is number, but I may need it in future.

-# Project 7: Character counter
+# Project 8: Character counter

 I learned:
 - how to read user input in real time
 - how to count characters
 - how to change color with javascript

+# Project 9: Background color-switcher

+I learned:
+- classList.toggle
+- a function to create a random color

+Overall very proud of this little project